sdelprado01/OrderboxApp/README.md

 /////////////////// ENGLISH ///////////////////////

-Orderbox App is a project to manage small business orders I started this project in the summer of 2020 due to an idea that my father gave me as a butcher he is, in this way he could take the orders of his clients at his fingertips and put the notebook and pen aside.
+Orderbox App is a project to manage small business orders.

+I started this project in the summer of 2020 due to an idea that my father gave me as a butcher he is, in this way he could take the orders of his clients at his fingertips and put the notebook and pen aside.